IceScream2024/IceScream2024/README.md

 - 👋 Hi, I’m @IceScream2024
 - 👀 I’m interested in ...Gaming, community leadership, mapping, game development, and advocacy against harassment.
-- 🌱 I’m currently learning ...Game development, community management, and leadership.
+- 🌱 I’m currently learning ...How to mod maps for Zero Caliber 2.
+Did custom rhythm maps for Synth Riders for 3 years.
+Game development, community management, and leadership.

-- 💞️ I’m looking to collaborate on ...Projects promoting gaming community safety, inclusivity, and advocacy.
+- 💞️ I’m looking to collaborate on ...Zero Caliber 2 mod maps, avatars, and gun Projects. promoting gaming community safety, inclusivity, and advocacy.

 - 📫 How to reach me ...- Email: icescreamstudios2024@gmail.com
   - Discord: I.C.E_Scream
 - 😄 Pronouns: ...She/Her/They
-- ⚡ Fun fact: ...Survivor of harassment and manipulation in gaming communities, now advocating for change.
+- ⚡ Fun fact: ...Got one hell of a fast trigger finger on my DMR-82.
+Survivor of harassment and manipulation in gaming communities, now advocating for change.

 <!---
 IceScream2024/IceScream2024 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.